-Locally sourced and grown foods have grown in popularity, thanks in part to shoppers growing more knowledgeable and more concerned about where their food is coming from.
+Locally sourced and grown foods have grown in popularity, thanks in part to shoppers growing more knowledgeable and concerned about where their food is coming from.

-As of 2015, nearly 82 million people stated that they purchase locally grown food and a survey done by Maine-based local food procurement platform Forager in 2018 found that 84% of their respondents stated they shop for locally produced foods.
+In 2015, nearly 82 million people stated that they purchase locally grown food and a survey done by Maine-based local food procurement platform Forager in 2018 found that 84% of their respondents stated they shop for locally produced foods.

 This is due to grocery stores ordering their fresh produce from one or two larger distributers, which is simpler than trying to contact individual growers or producers.

 What Exactly is Locally Grown Food?

 The terms locally sourced and locally grown food have been thrown around a lot the last couple of years.
 As mentioned above, more and more consumers are demanding that certain foods, like vegetables, leafy greens, dairy, and even meat are produced and harvested locally.